Travel New Zealand

 Public Holidays

-There are about 10 public holidays/year but these don't stop the buses from running and doing their thing.
-Besides if you're here travelling you'll probably be on holiday the entire time you lucky thing!
+• There are a total of 12 public holidays/year accross New Zealand, but these don't stop the buses from doing their thing.
+Besides, if you're here travelling you'll probably be on holiday the entire time you lucky thing!
 Christmas, New Years and Easter are the big ones for most Kiwis.

 Ethnic mix